PSV Logo

 1991 – 1996

-In the early 1990s, points after “P,” “S,” and “V” have been removed.
+In the early 1990s, points after “P,” “S,” and “V” were removed.
 The golden dividing lines between the white and red stripes have also disappeared.
-The frame is orange, and the pennant and flagpole are black and white.
+The frame is orange, and the pennant and flagpole are black-and-white.

 The designers removed the small oval from the flag, enlarged the abbreviation, and made the frame gold.